aashkashah/AlgoMonster/AlgoMonster/Tree/readme.md

 	🧠 Focus:

 		Return value meaning

 		Global vs returned value

 		Postorder traversal

 		👉 If you master this folder, you’re senior-level on trees.

+	**Mental hook**

+	> “Children report up to the parent.”

-📁 Folder 4: LCA & Tree as Graph
+📁 Folder 4: LCA & Tree as Graph [Tier 2]

 	Goal